 2017

 Retirees and surviving spouses currently covered 1,043

-Spouses of retirees currently covered 546

 Vested active participants 696

-Total Membership 2,285
+Total Membership 1,739

 Benefits provided - The Plan provides certain healthcare and life insurance benefits for eligible retired employees and their dependents in accordance with the Ann Arbor City Code Chapter 21.
 Substantially all the City's employees may become eligible for these benefits if they retire directly from City employment.
 These and similar benefits for active employees are provided by various insurance companies.
 Health insurance benefits are provided through an administrative service contract under which the City reimburses the administrator for claims paid plus an administration fee.
 Plan benefit provisions are established and may be amended by the City, subject to the City's various collective bargaining agreements.